Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 This last point made me raise an interesting question: How do you attract people who might want to avoid the media by using the media?

-So I built the site with this in mind and made design choices that seemed relevant to allow users to feel in a calm and welcoming environment when browsing the site.
+So, I built the site with this in mind and made design choices that seemed relevant to allow users to feel in a calm and welcoming environment when browsing the site.

 ## Visitor Goals
 1. To feel calm and stay relax.
 2. Find the offers/information rapidly.
 3. Get motivation and inspiration even if the user does not register for a course.
 4. That the user like the website and offers enough to share it with friends.

 ## Main design choices
 - ### Theme Colors